What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 When personal data is breached, you're legally required to notify affected individuals in most jurisdictions.
 This sounds simple until you realize what it actually involves: identifying every affected person, drafting legally compliant notification letters, printing and mailing physical notices (still required in many states), setting up call centers to handle inquiries, and providing credit monitoring services.

-For large breaches, notification costs alone can exceed $500,000.
-Even for a small agency breach affecting a few thousand individuals, costs of $50,000-$100,000 for notification and credit monitoring are common.
+For large breaches, notification costs alone can exceed $500,000 (IBM Cost of a Data Breach 2024).
+Even for a small agency breach affecting a few thousand individuals, costs of $50,000β$100,000 for notification and credit monitoring aren't unusual.
 Your cyber policy covers these mandatory expenses.
+And closely tied to notification is the ongoing obligation to help those affected protect themselves.

 Credit Monitoring